 Do you love to cook, but you just can’t manage to meal plan?
 If that’s the case, why not let someone else take over for you?
 The $5 Meal Plan was organized by a busy mother of 4 to help you plan affordable, healthy meals for your kids!

-Whatever it is, think of what is holding you back from being even better at your natural talents.
-Let’s start there.
+Whatever it is, think of what is holding you back from being even better at your natural talents and stop spending so much time focusing on them!

 Now that you have an idea of where you can improve, make one single goal for each day.
 Here are some super tiny hot mess goal ideas: